-SAP SuccessFactors provides HR and workplace analytics solutions in five distinct segments — Core HR, Talent Management Software, Analytics, Social Collaboration, and Small Business Solutions.
+SAP SuccessFactors provides HR and workplace analytics solutions in five distinct segments: core HR, talent management software, analytics, social collaboration and small business solutions.

 In addition, SAP Jam provides training assistance.
-Here, the company takes a page from the world of education, with functionality that SAP describes as “blended learning” – replacing or supplementing formal training and instructional modules with a mix of videos, wikis, polls and other resources.
+Here, the company takes a page from the world of education, with functionality that SAP describes as “blended learning,” or replacing/supplementing formal training and instructional modules with a mix of videos, wikis, polls and other resources.

 SAP SuccessFactors also offers a small business toolset called Perform and Reward for companies with under 500 employees.
 This resource allows users to look at charts, employee profiles, goals and incentives and other metrics in order to make decisions at a more granular level.